DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 ## Discuss the results

 The value of the speed of sound obtained are close to the actual value and the uncertainty is very small meaning the value obtained is very precise.
 But, as the uncertainty is too small, that means our method resulted in a value of speed of sound which is not accurate.
-Th
+This can be attributed to different human and possible instrumental errors stated below,
+ -

 ## Conclusion